OCA/stock-logistics-warehouse/stock_orderpoint_automatic_creation/README.rst

 This module generates stock orderpoints automatically for a product when is created taking the company of the user who created the product as reference.
-Orderpoints creation can be automate from product, product category or company.
+Orderpoints creation can be automated from product, product category or company.

 Configuration
 =============